marcavenzaid/anibridge-data/README.md

 #### How It Works
 - A **GitHub Actions workflow** runs once every 24 hours, at 02:00 UTC (or manually).
 - The workflow:
-	1. Fetch the items from Animes Collection.
+	1. Fetches the items from Animes Collection.
-	2. Check the playlist of each of the items if there is a new video.
+	2. Checks the playlist of each of the items if there is a new video.
-	3. If there is a new video, fetch the details of the new video.
+	3. If there is a new video, fetches the details of the new video.
-	4. Add the new item to the Anime Videos Collection.
+	4. Adds the new item to the Anime Videos Collection.